fbielejec/fbielejec.github.io/_posts/2023-06-08-how-the-button-is-made.md

 ---
 layout: post
-title: TheButton: A Smart Contracts-Based Game on Aleph Zero Blockchain
+title: TheButton: A Smart Contracts-Based Game on AlephZero Blockchain
 author: Filip Bielejec
 comments: true
 categories: [rust, ink!, smart-contracts, substrate]
-summary: "In this bog post we descibe TheButton, a smart-contract based game deployed on the Aleph Zero blockchain."
+summary: "In this bog post we describe TheButton, a smart-contract based game deployed on the Aleph Zero blockchain."
 ---

 # <a name="intro"/> Introduction